Mike Siltala

-Michael Siltala (born August 5, 1963) is a Canadian retired ice hockey player.
-He played 7 games in the National Hockey League with the Washington Capitals and New York Rangers between 1981 and 1987.
+Michael Siltala (born August 5, 1963) is a Canadian former professional ice hockey player.
+He played seven games in the National Hockey League with the Washington Capitals and New York Rangers between 1981 and 1987.
 The rest of his career, which lasted from 1981 to 1989, was mainly spent in the minor leagues.

 Playing career

 Siltala was born in Toronto, Ontario.
 As a youth, he played in the 1976 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Sault Ste.
 Marie, Ontario.
 Originally drafted in 1981 by the Washington Capitals, Siltala played in three games for the Capitals, and later four more games with the New York Rangers.